garylirocks/quickrefs/azure-data-factory.markdown

 - **Linked services**
   - Data sources for ingest
   - Compute resources for transformation
-- **Data flows**: activities within pipelines, data transformation logic (could be created using a graphical interface) that run on Spark cluster
+- **Data flows**: data transformation logic that runs on ADF-managed Spark clusters, could be created using a graphical interface
 - **Integration runtimes (IR)**: (see below)